The Variational Method of Moments: Introduction

-The rest of this paper is structured as follows: in \cref{sec:background} we define the VMM estimator and provide motivation for it by interpreting OWGMM as a specific case, in \cref{sec:kernel-vmm} we provide our theory for \emph{kernel VMM} estimators, which are a specific instance of VMM estimators based on kernel methods; in \cref{sec:neural-vmm} we provide our theory for \emph{neural VMM} estimators, which are an alternative instance of VMM based on deep learning methods; and finally in \cref{sec:related-work} we provide a detailed discussion of past work on solving conditional moment problems and how these approaches relate to our VMM estimators.
+The rest of this paper is structured as follows: in \cref{sec:background} we define the VMM estimator and provide motivation for it by interpreting OWGMM as a specific case thereof; in \cref{sec:kernel-vmm} we provide our theory for \emph{kernel VMM} estimators, which are a specific instance of VMM estimators based on kernel methods; in \cref{sec:neural-vmm} we provide our theory for \emph{neural VMM} estimators, which are an alternative instance of VMM based on deep learning methods; in \cref{sec:inference} we present our inference theory, with proposed kernel- and neural net-based algorithms; in \cref{sec:experiments} we provide a detailed empirical evaluation of our proposed estimation and inference methods; and in \cref{sec:related-work} we provide a detailed discussion of past work on solving conditional moment problems and how these approaches relate to our VMM estimators.